 Demonstration videos of SPM

-I. Tursynbek, A. Niyetkaliyev and A. Shintemirov, Computation of Unique Kinematic Solutions of a Spherical Parallel Manipulator with Coaxial Input Shafts, 2019 IEEE 15th International Conference on Automation Science and Engineering (CASE), under review
+I. Tursynbek, A. Niyetkaliyev and A. Shintemirov, Computation of Unique Kinematic Solutions of a Spherical Parallel Manipulator with Coaxial Input Shafts, 2019 IEEE 15th International Conference on Automation Science and Engineering (CASE), August 2019, accepted for presentation

 T. Taunyazov, M. Rubagotti, A. Shintemirov, Constrained Orientation Control of a Spherical Parallel Manipulator via Online Convex Optimization, IEEE/ASME Transactions on Mechatronics, vol. 23, No. 1, pp. 252-261, 2018 IEEE Xplore